 No matter the specifics, it’s almost a certainty that poor budgeting plays a role in nearly every bankruptcy.
 Think about it.
 If someone is managing their finances wisely, it’s not likely that an unexpected expense will lead someone to declare bankruptcy.
 In most cases, bankruptcy results from poor financial management, bad spending habits, risky behavior or some combination of them.
 Those seeking to recover financially from bankruptcy need to sharpen their fiscal managerial skills.
 It would behoove them to also create a budget based on their current income level.

-When creating a budget, using an excel spreadsheet or other computer program may be helpful.
-Mark down your current income and recurring expenses.
+When creating a budget, using an excel spreadsheet or other computer programs may be helpful.
+Markdown your current income and recurring expenses.
 Next, develop periodic savings goals (i.e. weekly, bi-weekly, monthly, bi-monthly, etc.) so that you can create a sizable emergency fund.
 That will help you deal with unexpected expenses.
 Many Americans find themselves in a difficult financial situation merely because they failed to adequately prepare themselves for the unexpected.
 Once your budget is created, you’ve taken a major step toward improving your financial situation.
 Coincidentally, you’ve also moved forward with improving your credit.
 Your budget will ensure that you’re able to meet your recurring payments on time.
 It also ensures that you won’t be blindsided by any unfortunate financial downturns.

 Rebuild Credit After Bankruptcy With A Secured Credit Card